 The open source ebook tool calibre has been able to make Kindle ebooks for several years now, and for mot of that time Amazon has accepted those ebooks into KDP with scarcely a murmur.
 While they often looked down their nose at the app, it wasn’t until very recently that Amazon decided to start refusing to let authors submit ebooks made with it.

 I found thread over on MobileRead that a conversion specialist started earlier this week.
-The tech reported that one of their customers had had a book bounced by Amazon.
+The tech reported that one of their customers had a book bounced by Amazon.
 After first sitting on the ebook for close to a month, Amazon finally gave this explanation:

 Our technical team has found that the content of your book was created by ‘Calibre’, hence it is not buyable on our web site.